TheTigerII/Radar-UREx/Userguide.md

 timings.
 Increasing the queue further only absorbs short bursts; sustained total-frame p95 above the 33.33 ms frame period requires profiling the reported stage rather than lowering the configured radar rate.

+## Hardware-Control Troubleshooting

+### DCA1000 `SYSTEM_CONNECT` timeout

+- Confirm the host address is `192.168.33.30/24` and the DCA1000 address is `192.168.33.180`.
+- Confirm the direct Ethernet connection, board power, and UDP port 4096.
+- Close mmWave Studio or other TI DCA tools that may own the control port.
+- Increase `--dca-timeout` or `--dca-retries` only after checking the network.

+### Socket preflight bind failure

+If `livedatacapture.py` already owns `192.168.33.30:4098`, pass
+`--skip-socket-preflight` to `startup.py`.
+Otherwise, the error usually means the host address is not assigned to the selected interface or another receiver already owns the port.

+### Radar serial timeout

+- Verify compatible SDK CLI firmware, functional SOP mode, and a reset after changing the mode.
+- Select the command UART rather than a logger or high-speed data UART.
+- Close miniterm and any other program using the port.
+- Confirm the baud rate and try `--radar-command-timeout 10`.
+- Try `--radar-line-ending lf` if the prompt does not respond to CRLF.

+### Capture window remains empty

+- Confirm `livedatacapture.py` reached its listening/ready message before
+  hardware startup.
+- Confirm `profile.cfg` enables raw LVDS ADC streaming.
+- Ensure capture dimensions and SDK commands come from the same profile.
+- Check packet-loss, byte-gap, stream-resync, and processing-drop counters.

 ## Packet-Loss Troubleshooting